← Back to ResourcesBreed Guides

 Emergency kit?

-MDR1 status documentation (#1 priority), first aid, ER vet numbers, microchip + weight, harness (not collar), insurance card, anti-seizure med if epileptic, specialty neurology pre-saved.
+MDR1 status documentation (the number-one priority), first aid, ER vet numbers, microchip plus weight, harness (not collar), insurance card, anti-seizure medication if epileptic, specialty neurology contact pre-saved.

 Related Guide